Fair car insurance in Utah

 From Ogden to Boulder, West Valley City to Salt Lake City, and all the way to Logan, you can now get affordable auto insurance with Root.
 No matter where you live in UT, download our app, complete your test drive, and see if your good driving could save you money on your car insurance quote.
 The best drivers could save hundreds.

 What are the minimum auto insurance requirements in Utah?

-Utah drivers are required to carry both no-fault and liability car insurance.
+Utah is a no-fault state, so drivers are required to carry both Personal Injury Protection and Liability car insurance.
 This includes Utah residents and non-residents who have been in the state for at least 90 days.

 Liability car insurance helps to pay for any bodily injuries or property damage that occurs from a car accident you cause.
 It does not cover you or your passengers (that’s what PIP is for) or your vehicle (but Collision and Comprehensive coverages do).

-The average Utahn pays $1,068 2per year for their auto policy, but many people are paying much more—often to make up for their bad-driving counterparts.
-Root doesn’t insure high-risk drivers, so Root customers are saving up to $1,187 per year, on average—all while enjoying simple, fair car insurance.
+The average driver in Utah pays $1,300 per year for their auto insurance, but many people are paying much more—often to make up for bad drivers.
+Root doesn’t insure high-risk drivers, so Root customers could save up to $900 a year—all while enjoying simple, fair car insurance in Utah.

 Insure.com.
 Annual average rates were compiled in April 2020